andru100/Social-Network-Microservice/README.md

 GrapQL server listening on port 8080

-Microservices using GRPC on ports 4000 - 4010 (AWS S3 role or credentials)
+Microservices using GRPC on ports 4000 - 4010 (AWS S3 role or credentials required)

 A React frontend is served on port 80 and is accessible by typing your docker hosts ip address in your web broswer.